Friday, November 10, 2023

 (©BJ)

-In addition to many objects from the time when the bastion was built, the most spectacular find was an inclined tunnel that led from the surface to the fortress's apron.
+In addition to many objects from when the bastion was built, the most spectacular find was an inclined tunnel leading from the surface to the fortress's apron.
 It was probably used for reconnaissance purposes during a siege.

 Dr. Jenisch's lectures are always good for a surprise.